 On the first day of your advanced scuba course, we will start by Peak Performance Buoyancy.
 It is a dive to practice and play with your buoyancy, which is very much welcome for any divers that need to lower their air consumption and/or use their arm will diving.
 It will be followed by our Navigation Dive.
 After the PADI Open water course, many divers are scared to go unguided.
 Your PADI Scuba instructor will give you the tricks of the trade!
 It is a very fun and rewarding dive.
 The last dive is the Rescue Dive, that will give you the basic of rescuing yourself and a dive buddy.
 It is a good way to build up your confidence.

-We also includes a Deep Dive that will be done on our scuba diving charter Moonshine 2 between 20 and 30 metres.
+We also includes a Deep Dive that will be done on our scuba diving charter Moonshine 2 or Linni between 20 and 30 metres.
 From the boat, you will also do an elective dive such as Naturalist, Boat Dive, underwater photography or Fish identification.

 Thanks to the PADI Advanced Open Water course, you will gain new skills: